 As your Newport Beach car accident attorneys, we will determine the full economic and non-economic costs of the losses you have suffered and present your demands for compensation to insurers obligated to the party at fault for the collision and what has happened to you.

-If the insurance company refuses to agree to an appropriate settlement that reflects the severity of your injuries, our car accident attorneys at Sam & Ash, LLP will file a formal personal injury lawsuit on your behalf.
+If the insurance company refuses to agree to an appropriate settlement that reflects the severity of your injuries, our car accident attorneys at Sam & Ash Injury Law will file a formal personal injury lawsuit on your behalf.

 We are experienced Newport Beach accident attorneys and will be prepared to present a persuasive case to an Orange County jury seeking the full compensation you deserve.